Welcome to Counseling & Psychological Services

 Initial Consultation Instructions:

 To ensure minimal exposure to the COVID-19 for our student body, CAPS services will be provided via Zoom.
-Please make sure to engage in Zoom sessions only from a private location where you will not be overheard or interrupted.
-If connecting through Zoom on your smart phone please download the Zoom app before the session starts.
+Please make sure to engage in Zoom sessions from a private location where you will not be overheard or interrupted.
+If connecting through Zoom on your smart phone please download the Zoom app before the session begins.
 We appreciate your flexibility.